plausible/docs/docs/events-api.md

 User-Agent is also used to populate the _Devices_ report in your Plausible dashboard.
 The device data is derived from the open source database [device-detector](https://github.com/matomo-org/device-detector).
 If your User-Agent is not showing up in your dashboard, it's probably because it is not recognized as one in the _device-detector_ database.

+The header is required but bear in mind that browsers and some HTTP libraries automatically add a default User-Agent header to HTTP requests.
+In case of browsers, we would not recommend overriding the header manually unless you have a specific reason to.

 <hr / >

-**X-Forwarded-For** <Required />
+**X-Forwarded-For** <Optional />

-Used to get the IP address of the client.
+Used to explicitly set the IP address of the client.
+If not set, the remote IP of the sender will automatically be used.
+Depending on your use-case:
+1. If sending the event from your visitors' device, this header does not need to be set
+2. If sending the event from a backend server or proxy, make sure to override this header with the correct IP address of the client.

+The raw value of the IP address is not stored in our database.
 The IP address is used to calculate the *user_id* which identifies a [unique visitor](https://plausible.io/data-policy#how-we-count-unique-users-without-cookies) in Plausible.
-The raw value is anonymized and not stored.
+It is also used to fill the Location report with country, region and city data of the visitor.

 If the header contains a comma-separated list (as it should if the request is sent through a chain of proxies), then the first valid IP address from the list is used.

-More information can be found on [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For).
+Both IPv4 and IPv6 addresses are supported.
+More information about the header format can be found on [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For).

 <hr / >